HistoryThis section has been translated automatically.

 Integument: Palmoplantar erythema and generalized scarlatiniform exanthema with tendency to erythroderma.
-Desquamation 1-2 weeks after onset of disease, mainly on palms and soles.
+Desquamation 1-2 weeks after onset, predominantly on palms and soles.
 Hyperemia of the mucous membranes.
-In menstruating women also initial vaginitis and vulvitis with purulent fluorine.
+In menstruating women, also initial vaginitis and vulvitis with purulent fluoride.

-Criteria for the diagnosis of staphylogenic toxin shock syndrome (varies according to Abeck)
+Criteria for the diagnosis of staphylogenic toxin shock syndrome (varies according to D. Abeck).

-- System infestation =/> 3 of the following organs
+- Systemic infestation =/> 3 of the following organs.

-- Musculature (severe myalgia, CK increase to 2 times normal value)
+- Musculature (severe myalgias, CK rise to 2 times normal value)

-- Mucous membranes (vaginal, oropharyngeal or conjunctive hyperemia)
+- Mucous membranes (vaginal, oropharyngeal or conjunctival hyperemia)

-- Kidney (urea value and creatinine value >2 times the norm)
+- Kidney (urea level and creatinine level >2 times normal)

 - Liver (enzyme and bilirubin increase)

-- Microbiology (Staphylococcus cultures neg. blood, throat, cerebrospinal fluid)
+- Microbiology (staphylococcal cultures neg. blood, throat, CSF).

-Diagnosis likely if 5 out of 6 criteria are met.
+Diagnosis likely if 5 of 6 criteria are met.

 LaboratoryThis section has been translated automatically.